WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 ### What:
 I am containerizing an Angular application so that it can be deployed in any environment using Docker.

--
 ### Why:
-- **Consistency:** Docker ensures the app runs the same way in all environments.
+- Docker ensures the app runs the same way in all environments.
-- **Portability:** Docker containers can be easily transferred between different systems.
+- Docker containers can be easily pulled, pushed, and transferred between different systems.
-- **Efficiency:** Docker simplifies dependencies and environment setup.
+- Docker has a very simple way of setting up dependencies and environments.

 ### Tools:
 - **Docker:** Used for creating and managing containers.
+- **Docker Hub:** To store and share Docker images.
 - **Angular CLI:** Framework to build and serve the Angular application.
-- **Node.js:** JavaScript runtime used for building the Angular application.
-- **Docker Hub:** To store and share Docker images.

 ---